Tent Residents Booted Without Notice Or Shelter, in Violation of City Ordinance

 None of its residents received an offer of shelter, and instead dispersed into the surrounding neighborhood.

-“I said, ’do we have any backup, like housing opportunities?’
+“I said, ‘do we have any backup, like housing opportunities?’
 And they said, ‘no, that’s not our job.
 We are here basically to get you to leave,’” said Couper.
-According to the woman, no one from the city’s Department on Homelessness and Supportive Housing’s Encampment Resolution Team offered services or placement.
+According to the woman, no one from the city’s Department on Homelessness and Supportive Housing’s Encampment Resolution Team was present to offer services or placement.

 Couper, a former San Francisco firefighter, said that after making phone calls to outreach workers, members of the HOT team arrived, but all of the campers remain on the street.